MarcStan/email-relay/Readme.md

 To send emails in the name of the domain you must send a specially crafted email to the domain.

+**Note:** appSetting `SendAsDomain` must also be set to true for this feature to work.

 Context:

 * Your domain is example.com and you want to send an email as contact@example.com
 * You have setup this function to relay emails to myprivatemail@me.com
+* `SendAsDomain` is set to true and `Prefix` is not set to a custom value (defaults to "Relay for")
 * The intended recipient is user@foobar.com and the subject should be `Inquiry`

+The subject pattern is:

+> [RE: Fwd:...]%Prefix% %desiredRecipient%: %actualSubject%

+The "Re: Fwd:" spam is automatically detected and forwarded to recipients as well.

 From myprivateemail@me.com send an email to contact@example.com with subject `Relay for user@foobar.com: Inquiry` and any content/attachments.